 Q: What content do you put out and when do you put it out?

-A: In the preseason, we’re regularly posting content, articles, etc. From 8/1/14 on, we’ll update our projections (including all our excel files and tools and PDFs) early in the week (Monday Night/Tue Morning) and late in the week (Friday afternoon).
+A: In the preseason, we’re regularly posting content, articles, etc. We’ll update our projections (including all our excel files and tools and PDFs) early in the week (Monday Night/Tue Morning) and late in the week (Friday afternoon).
 For an overview of what we’ll be producing during the preseason and a regular season schedule, head to our “What you get” page.

 Q: What’s up with the Guru Challenge in 2014?